earth-app/doc2lora/demo/README.md

    - Run `.\scripts\train_lora.bat` first from the demo directory

 7. **Memory errors during training**
-   - Reduce `--batch-size` to 1
+   - GPU memory: Reduce `--batch-size` to 1, or force CPU with `--device cpu`
-   - Use a smaller model
+   - System RAM: Use a smaller model or reduce sequence length
-   - Ensure you have enough RAM/VRAM
+   - The system automatically uses fp16 precision on GPU to save memory

+8. **Slow training performance**
+   - Training automatically uses GPU when available (NVIDIA CUDA or Apple MPS)
+   - Check GPU detection in training script output
+   - For CPU-only systems, training will be slower but still functional

 ### Getting Help